-Team positions do not follow any guidelines at all as they can increase or reduce the number of defenders and the midfielders during the match as a game strategy.
+Team positions do not follow any guidelines at all as they can increase or reduce the number of defenders and midfielders during the match as a game strategy.

 Me, I have always worn the number 4 ever since I was a kid because this number appeared twice on my birthday date and not because I played as a right defender.

-However, in professional soccer changing number is not that easy due to Football/Soccer Association and club rules.
+However, in professional soccer changing numbers is not that easy due to Football/Soccer Association and club rules.

 There are basically 5 player positions in the team regardless if it is a team of 11 players or a 9-a-side kids team.

 Striker – No. 9

 Strikers are quick runners and skillful in ball dribbling and can shoot the ball accurately from any direction.

 They can receive ball crossing with their feet and head and direct it into the goal.

 With the help of the wingers and midfielders, the striker can engage them to get around the opponent’s defenders and beat the off-side trap to score.

 Wingers – No. 7 & 11

 They receive the passes from the midfielders and the defenders and run along the sideline deep into the opponent’s territory before crossing the ball to the striker to score.

-Their role is to pull the opponent’s defenders to themselves leaving his or her striker free to receive the cross ball and score.
+Their role is to pull the opponent’s defenders to themselves leaving or her striker free to receive the cross ball and score.
 The wingers can also score goals.

 Midfielders – No. 6, 8, & 10

 The midfielders control the game and have a choice to push the ball through to either the striker or to the wingers on the sides.

 The Midfielder can also score goals when the opportunity arises and can also act as the first line of defense when the opposing team counter-attacks.

 The midfielder is the player who has the ball most of the time and decides whether to slow down the game or step up the pressure.

 Defenders – No. 2, 3, 4, & 5

-They are strong and aggressive players who can tackle the ball away from the opponent’s and can use their body weight to contest for the ball.
+They are strong and aggressive players who can tackle the ball away from the opponent and can use their body weight to contest for the ball.

 When that happens the game will be stopped and a free kick is awarded to the defending team causing frustration to the attackers thus losing their game plan.

 Goalkeepers – No.1

-Skillful goalies can be as nimble as a cat as they dive spectacularly to save the shots fired at them and be strong he or she can withstand the pushing and shove at the goal during corner kicks.
+Skillful goalies can be as nimble as a cat as they dive spectacularly to save the shots fired at them and be strong he or they can withstand the pushing and shoving at the goal during corner kicks.

 The goalkeeper is a position that is compulsory for every soccer team and if they are red-carded they have to be replaced but one player must be taken out of the team.

 Excellent Teamwork Leads To Victory

 All the players will have confidence in each other’s skills and abilities which will lead to victory.

-However, due to a lot of games strategies and tactics, you will find that one of the wingers is actually the main striker.
+However, due to a lot of game strategies and tactics, you will find that one of the wingers is actually the main striker.